ryanbrainard/gwi/README.md

 ![Korean Ear](dist/marketing/feature-graphic.png)

-This project is an iOS and Android mobile app that where users practice listening to commonly confused Korean sounds and quiz themselves to see if they can distinguish them.
+This project, code named `gwi` (귀, Korean for "ear"), is an iOS and Android mobile app that where users practice listening to commonly confused Korean sounds and quiz themselves to see if they can distinguish them.

+---

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents